MogreBindings/MogreBuilder/ReadMe.txt

 http://www.ogre3d.org/addonforums/viewtopic.php?f=8&t=29272

 If there are problems, tell it.
-If everything is well, tell it, too.
+If everything is well, tell it too.

-Note: Consider to use the "Snipping Tool" of Windows 7 for easy screenshot creation.
+Note: To report problems, consider to use the "Snipping Tool" of Windows 7 for easy screenshot creation.
       Just type "snipp" into the search field of the start menu.